oa-kwaku/persuasive-argument-prediction-with-llms/README.md

 ### Analysis

+**Unprimed Model Fit**

-I performed an Area Under the Return of Characteristic (AUROC) analysis and got a result under 0.5.
+I performed an Area Under the Receiver Operating Characteristic (AUROC) analysis and got a result under 0.5.
 This essentially means the fit of the model was worse than what one expect from a human naively predicting.

-**Unprimed Model Fit**
 ```
 In [389]: auc_score_unprimed = roc_auc_score(validation_numeric["delta_label_numeric"], validation_numeric[
      ...: "unprimed_numeric"])